microsoft/sqlworkshops/sql2019workshop/README.md

 In order to complete this workshop you need to install the following software:

 - SQL Server 2019 Release Candidate or later.
 You can run all of the activities from this workshop on an installed SQL Server on Windows, Linux, or Containers.
 You can use the client tools on a separate computer or VM provided it has access to connect to SQL Server.
-    - For **Modules 1, 2, and 3** you only need the database engine installed
+    - For **Modules 2, 3, and 4** you only need the database engine installed
-    - **Module 3** requires disk space to hold a database with a 10Gb data and 10Gb or 40Gb log file.
+    - **Module 4** requires disk space to hold a database with a 10Gb data and 10Gb or 40Gb log file.
+    - **Module 5** requires TODO:
+    - **Module 6** requires a container runtime like Docker.
+You can run this on Windows, MacOS, or Linux.
+    - **Module 7** requires access to a deployed Kubernetes Cluster like Azure Kubernetes Service (AKS).
-    - **Module 4** requires you to install and enable Polybase (you don't need the Java option and you can choose a stand-alone Polybase.)
+    - **Module 8** requires you to install and enable Polybase (you don't need the Java option and you can choose a stand-alone Polybase.).
+To run the primary notebook in Module 4 you need access to an Azure SQL Database.
-    - **Docker is required only for Module 5**.
-You can use Docker for Windows, Linux, or MacOS.
+    - **Module 9** requires you to deploy a SQL Server 2019 Big Data Cluster on Kubernetes.

 - Install SQL Server Management Studio (SSMS) 18.2 or higher from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
 Several of the modules require features built only into SSMS.
 - Install Azure Data Studio June 2019 or higher from https://docs.microsoft.com/en-us/sql/azure-data-studio/download.
 T-SQL notebooks are used extensively in this course.

 - The WideWorldImporters sample backup from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.
-You can find example scripts to restore the WideWorldImporters database in the **sql2019lab** folder.
+You can find example scripts to restore the WideWorldImporters database in the **sql2019workshop** folder.
-- Access to an **Azure SQL Database** is required for **Module 4**.

 This workshop was built and designed for a computer or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
-You may be able to run this lab with less compute resources.

-> **NOTE**: *If you run this lab from a virtual machine in Azure running Windows, and you want to use Module 5, you will need to enable nested virtualization.
+> **NOTE**: *If you run this lab from a virtual machine in Azure running Windows, and you want to use Module 6, you will need to enable nested virtualization.
 Read more at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nested-virtualization*

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/education1.png?raw=true"><b>     Workshop Details</b></h2>

-This workshop uses SQL Server 2019, SQL Server Management Studio, Azure Data Studio, Docker containers, and Azure SQL Database for you to learn how you can solve modern data challenges with SQL Server 2019.
+This workshop uses SQL Server 2019, SQL Server Management Studio, Azure Data Studio, containers, Kubernetes, and Azure SQL Database for you to learn how you can solve modern data challenges with SQL Server 2019.

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">

   <tr><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Primary Audience:</td><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Data professionals looking to understand and use new capabilities of SQL Server 2019</td></tr>
-  <tr><td>Secondary Audience:</td><td> Developers, Architects, and IT Pros</td></tr>
+  <tr><td>Secondary Audience:</td><td>Developers, Architects, IT Pros, Data Scientists, and Data Engineers</td></tr>
-  <tr><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Level: </td><td style="background-color: Cornsilk; color: black; padding: 5px 5px0;"> 300</td></tr>
+  <tr><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Level: </td><td style="background-color: Cornsilk; color: black; padding: 5px 5px0;">300</td></tr>
   <tr><td>Type:</td><td>Self-Paced or Instructor Led</td></tr>
-  <tr><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Length: </td><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">1-2 hours (self-paced) 2-4 hours (Instructor Led)</td></tr>
+  <tr><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Length: </td><td style="background-color: Cornsilk; color: black; padding: 5px 5px;">Full Day</td></tr>

 </table>